An easy, 10 ingredient vegan gluten free chocolate cake. Perfect for birthdays and celebrations.

 - Using an electric whisk, whip the hardened coconut milk in the bowl until the cream is totally lump-free and fluffy.

-- Add your maple syrup and Chocolate Glop (or extra maple syrup and cacao powder if using instead) and continue to whip the mixture for another minute or so until you have mixed it well.
+- Add your maple syrup and cacao powder and continue to whip the mixture for another minute or so until you have mixed it well.

 - Spoon half of the frosting in a thick even layer on top of the first cake with a flat knife, sandwiching the second cake on top of it.